electric-sql/electric/docs/usage/data-access/shapes.md

 Shapes are the core primitive for controlling sync in the ElectricSQL system.

 Local apps ask the server for a specific set of related data that gets synced to the local device.
-The central Postgres instance will always have too much data to fit on any one device, so shapes allow us to sync only a required subset of data onto the device.
+The central Postgres instance will often have too much data to fit on any one device, so shapes allow us to sync only a required subset of data onto the device.
 There is a balance between local data availability and storage usage on the device that is unique to every application, and shapes allow you to balance those properties while maintaining required guarantees.

 :::caution Work in progress
 Shapes are being actively developed, so see the list of [limitations](#limitations-and-issues) at the bottom of the page.